How to Claim Back PPI Tax on Your Payouts

 A quick guide to PPI

 Eventually, the authorities caught on to what was happening and dragged the PPI sellers back into line – kicking and screaming all the way in some cases.
 Single-premium PPI policies were banned outright in 2009, and lenders were forced to start taking complaints seriously.
-This meant a lot of people getting payouts for wrongly sold PPI agreements.
+Over time, this has left a lot of people being owed PPI refund payouts due to wrongly sold agreements.

 What got taxed?

-As with any kind of tax refund, what you’re getting back in a PPI refund is money you should never have paid in the first place, your refunded PPI payments themselves aren’t taxed.
+As with any kind of tax refund, what you’re getting back in a PPI refund is money you should never have paid in the first place.
+This is why your refunded PPI payments themselves aren’t taxed.
 However, the rules for PPI refunds say you actually get back more than just your original payments.
-You also get some interest on them, to try and put you back where you should’ve been financially by now if you hadn’t been wrongly charged for PPI.
-So, on top of your actual payments, you’re getting:
+You also get some interest on them.
+The idea is to help put you back where you should’ve been financially by now if you hadn’t been wrongly charged for PPI in the first place.
+So, on top of your actual payments, you’re also getting:

 - Interest on any additional loans that might have been dumped on top of your existing ones to fund your PPI payments (yes, this actually happened to many customers).

-- Another 8% per year in statutory interest.
+- Another 8% per year on top in statutory interest.

 Since 2016, the Personal Saving Allowance (PSA) has meant that most people can earn up to £1,000 a year in interest without paying tax on it.
 That tax-free allowance applies to the 8% interest you’re getting on your PPI payout.
-If you’re paying Income Tax at the higher rate, you’ve got a lower tax-free cap of £500 tax-free, while anyone making over £150,000 gets nothing.
-The thing is, most of those PPI payouts have still been getting taxed at the Basic Rate of 20%, even if they shouldn’t have been.
-That means you could still be owed money even if you were making enough to pay tax.
+If you’re paying Income Tax at the higher rate, you’ve got a lower tax-free cap of £500 instead, while anyone who’s taxed at the additional rate gets nothing.
+The thing is, most of those PPI payouts have still been getting taxed at the basic rate of 20%, even if they shouldn’t have been.
+That means you could still be owed money whether or not you were making enough to pay tax.

 The tax you pay is worked out based on the year you got your payout, so if you were earning less than your tax-free Personal Allowance then, you shouldn’t have been taxed on your payout at all.
 If you got your payout after April the 6th 2016, you should also have got the benefit of your Personal Savings Allowance.

-RIFT are the UK's leading tax refund and tax return experts who've been in the industry since 1999.
-Use our tax rebate calculator to get an instant estimate how much cash you could be owed back from HMRC.
+RIFT are the UK's leading tax refund and tax return experts and we’ve been in the industry since 1999.
+Use our tax rebate calculator to get an instant estimate of how much cash you could be owed back from HMRC.